 1. For you to be Studying Medicine, You Must Have “Connection”

-The first among the myths about medical school is based on the mode of admission in some places.
+The first medical school myth is based on the mode of admission in some places.

-In Nigeria, there are usually thousands of students who apply to study medicine in Nigeria, making the competition very high, and getting admission to study the course a herculean task.
+In Nigeria, there are usually thousands of students who apply to study medicine in Nigeria, making the competition very high and getting admission to study medicine a herculean task.

-It is also true that some candidates who may not have connection within the University boards can easily find their way into Medical school.
+It is also true that some candidates who may not have connections within the University boards can easily find their way into Medical school.

 But do not forget that there is still a category of students who get admitted to study Medicine on merit.
 These are students who performed exceptionally well in the exams from different states in the country.